5HYFILM-DATA/PJ61403_DATA/README.md

 # PJ61403 DATA
-This dataset is for science project, I collected the data from [DermWeb](http://www.dermweb.com/) and 2 hospitals which are
+This dataset is for science project, I collected the data from in the internet and 2 hospitals which are
  1. Thammasat University Hospital
  2. Rajavithi Hospital